-Following completion of the pre-feasibility study and further development work and assuming positive results from the pre-feasibility study, the Company's implementation strategy and pathway to development may potentially include the following:
+In its 19 April 2016 Scoping Study announcement to the ASX, the company stated that following completion of the pre-feasibility study and further development work and assuming positive results from the pre-feasibility study, the Company's implementation strategy and pathway to development may potentially include the following:

-- Open pit mining of the oxide/supergene and transitional zone resources to a depth of approximately 100 meters. - Open pit extension to depth of approximately 170 meters to mine the first available refractory mineralisation. - Optimising the depth to change from open pit mining to underground mining. - Underground development to mine the higher grade refractory mineralisation of which there is a total mineral resource estimate of 3.3M tonnes @ 4.6 g/t for 485,000 contained ounces based on a cut-off grade of 3 g/t gold (see appendix 2). - The building of a 1M tonne per annum conventional CIP/CIL processing plant to be followed by an add on concentrate production facility or the pursuit of other processing alternatives.
+- Open pit mining of the oxide/supergene and transitional zone resources to a depth of approximately 100 metres. - Open pit extension to depth of approximately 170 meters to mine the first available refractory mineralisation. - Optimising the depth to change from open pit mining to underground mining.

+- Underground development to mine the higher grade refractory mineralisation of which there is a total mineral resource estimate of 3.3M tonnes @ 4.6 g/t for 485,000 contained ounces based on a cut-off grade of 3 g/t gold (see appendix 2). - The building of a 1M tonne per annum conventional CIP/CIL processing plant to be followed by a add on concentrate production facility or the pursuit of other processing alternatives.